Cirq Triage

 Issue kinds

-• kind/feature-request for new functionality
+• kind/feature-request: a request for new functionality

-• kind/health For CI/testing/release process/refactoring/technical debt items
+• kind/health: for CI/testing/release process/refactoring/technical debt items

-• kind/docs documentation problems, ideas, requests
+• kind/docs: documentation problems, ideas, requests

-• kind/roadmap-item for higher level roadmap items to capture conversations and feedback (not for project tracking)
+• kind/roadmap-item: for higher-level roadmap items to capture conversations and feedback (not for project tracking)

-• kind/task for tracking progress on larger efforts
+• kind/task: for tracking progress on larger efforts

-For most issues there are phases of
+For most issues, there are the following phases:

-• prioritization how urgent it is,
+• Prioritization of how urgent it is,

-• identifying feature area,
+• Identifying the relevant feature area,

-• signalling difficulty,
+• Signalling its anticipated difficulty,

-• assigning work,
+• Assigning work,

-• and closing.
+• And (eventually) closing.

-We will explore these phases one by one.
+In the following subsections, we explore these phases one by one.

 Triage